cabforum/netsec/docs/NSR.md

    8. generation and signing of authoritative certificate status; or
    9. key escrow.

-**Critical Security Event**: An event, set of circumstances, or anomalous activity that could lead to a circumvention of CA Infrastructure security controls or compromise of CA Infrastructure integrity or operational continuity, including, but not limited to, excessive login attempts, attempts to access prohibited resources, DoS/DDoS attacks, attacker reconnaissance, excessive traffic at unusual hours, signs of unauthorized access, system intrusion, or physical compromise of component integrity.
+**Critical Security Event**: An event, set of circumstances, or anomalous activity that could lead to:

+   1. a circumvention of CA Infrastructure security controls; or
+   2. a compromise of CA Infrastructure integrity or operational continuity

+These include, but are not limited to:

+   1. excessive login attempts;
+   2. attempts to access prohibited resources;
+   3. denial of service and distributed denial of service attacks;
+   4. attacker reconnaissance;
+   5. excessive traffic at unusual hours;
+   6. signs of unauthorized access;
+   7. system intrusion; or
+   8. physical compromise of component integrity.

 **Delegated Third Party**: A natural person or legal entity that is not the CA and that operates any part of a Certificate System.

-**Delegated Third Party System**: Any part of a Certificate System used by a Delegated Third Party while performing the functions delegated to it by the CA.

-**Issuing System**: A system used to sign certificates or validity status information.

 **Key Pair**: The Private Key and its associated Public Key.